SebestianSije/documentation/content/developer/tutorials/server_framework_101/03_build_user_interface.rst

       ['|', ('category', '=', 'electronics'), '!', '&', ('price', '>=', 1000), ('price', '<', 2000)]

 .. seealso::
-   - :ref:`Reference documentation for search views <reference/view_architectures/search>`
+   - :ref:`Reference documentation on search views <reference/view_architectures/search>`
-   - :ref:`Reference documentation for search domains <reference/orm/domains>`
+   - :ref:`Reference documentation on search domains <reference/orm/domains>`
-   - :ref:`Reference documentation for the list of reserved field names
+   - :ref:`Reference documentation of the list of reserved field names
      <reference/orm/fields/reserved>`

 All the generic search view only allows for is searching on property names; that's the bare minimum.